 There can be no assurance that we will remain in compliance with any of the covenants and cross-default provisions in our securitization transactions or our warehouse credit facilities (as the same have been and/or may be amended from time to time) or that we will be able to obtain waivers or amendments to any such covenants and cross default provisions from our senior lenders in the future.
-If we are unable to remain in compliance with any such covenants and cross-default provisions and we are not able to obtain waivers or amendments to any such covenants and cross-default provisions, we could be terminated as servicer under the terms of the related securitization transactions and warehouse credit facilities.
+If we are unable to remain in compliance with any such covenants and cross-default provisions, we could be terminated as servicer under the terms of the related securitization transactions and warehouse credit facilities.

-As of September 30, 2011, we were in compliance with all applicable financial covenants, in part by reason of having received waivers of compliance as summarized in the table below.
+As of September 30and December 31, 2011, we were in compliance with all applicable financial covenants, in part by reason of having received waivers of compliance as summarized in the tables below.
 All such waivers relate to securitization trust debt issued by our consolidated subsidiaries.
+We have repaid all such securitization trust debt prior to the date of this revised Prospectus.

-Financial covenant Applicable Standard Status Requiring Waiver (as of or for the quarter ended September 30, 2011)

-Adjusted net worth (I) \$87.6 million

-Leverage (I) Between 0 and 4.5:1

-Adjusted net worth (II) \$95.3 million
+Financial covenant Applicable Standard Status Requiring Waiver (as of or for the quarter ended September 30, 2011) Adjusted net worth (I) \$87.6 million \$(11.2) million Leverage (I) Between 0 and 4.5:1 (11.0):1 Adjusted net worth (II) \$95.3 million \$(11.2) million